 A scleroma is a hardened patch of tissue in the skin or mucous membranes.
 It most often forms in the head and neck.
 The nose is the most common location for scleromas, but they can also form in the throat and upper lungs.

 A scleroma can form when a chronic bacterial infection causes inflammation, swelling, and scarring in the tissues.
-They are most common in Central and South America, Africa, the Middle East, Asia, India and Indonesia.
+They are most common in Central and South America, Africa, the Middle East, Asia, India, and Indonesia.
 Scleromas are rare in the United States and Western Europe.
 Treatment may require surgery and a long course of antibiotics.

-Reviewed By: Gordon A. Starkebaum, MD, professor of Medicine, Division of Rheumatology, University of Washington School of Medicine, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed By: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.